-- The application name-to change it, highlight the existing name and enter the new name. - I Enable or disable secure connection.
-To enable secure connection, place a checkmark in the box.
+- The application name to change it, highlight the existing name and enter the new name. - Enable or disable secure connection.
+To enable secure connection, select the check box.

-5.5.5 Bluetooth Serial Port
+6.5.5 Bluetooth Serial Port

 The Bluetooth Serial Port application allows this computer to establish a wireless serial connection with a remote Bluetooth device.